Fool the MachineTrick neural network classifiers

 Where object_type_to_fake is the class number of what we want to fake.
-Now, as per the formula in figure 3 above, we should add a small fraction of the sign of the gradient, until we achieve the result, which is that the confidence in the prediction be at least 95%:
+Now, according to the formula in figure 3 above, we should add a small fraction of the sign of the gradient, until we achieve the result.
+The result should be that the confidence in the prediction becomes at least 95%.

 while confidence < 0.95: cost, gradient = get_cost_and_gradients([adversarial_image, 0]) adversarial_image += 0.007 * np.sign(gradient)

 However, this procedure takes way too long without a GPU.
-A few hours according to .
-For the CTFer and the more practical-minded reader, there is a library which does this and other attacks on machine learning systems to determine their vulnerability to adversarial examples: CleverHans.
-Using this library, we change the expensive while cycle above to two API calls: make an instance of the attack method, and then ask it to generate the adversarial example:
+A few hours according to Geitgey .
+For the CTFer and the more practical-minded reader, there is a library that does this and other attacks on machine learning systems to determine their vulnerability to adversarial examples: CleverHans.
+Using this library, we change the expensive while cycle above to two API calls: make an instance of the attack method and then ask it to generate the adversarial example.

 from cleverhans.attacks import MomentumIterativeMethod method = MomentumIterativeMethod(model, sess=K.get_session()) test = method.generate_np(adversarial_image, eps=0.3, eps_iter=0.06, nb_iter=10, y_target=target)

-In this case we used a different attack, namely the MomentumIterativeMethod which for this case gives better results than the FastGradientMethod, obviously also a part of CleverHans.
-And so we obtain our adversarial example:
+In this case, we used a different attack, namely the MomentumIterativeMethod because, in this situation, it gives better results than the FastGradientMethod, obviously also a part of CleverHans.
+And so we obtain our adversarial example.

 You can almost see the tree frog lurking in the back, if you imagine the two knobs on the cabinet are its eyes.
 Just kidding.
 Upload it to the challenge site and, instead of getting the predictions, we get the flag.

-Not just that, the model, which is based on MobileNet, is 99.99974% sure this is a tree frog.
-However, the difference to the original, according to the widely used perceptual hash algorithm, is less than two bits.
+Not just that, the model which is based on MobileNet, is 99.99974% certain that this is a tree frog.
+However, the difference between it and the original image, according to the widely used perceptual hash algorithm, is less than two bits.
 Still, the adversarial example has artifacts, at least to a human observer.

-So we should think twice before deploying ML-powered security measures.
-This is, of course, a toy example, but in more critical scenarios, models that are not resistant to adversarial examples could be catastrophic.
-Apparently, the reason behind this is the linearity in the functions hidden in these networks, so switching to a more non-linear model such as RBF networks could solve the problem.
+Ultimately, we should think twice before deploying ML-powered security measures.
+This is, of course, a mock example, but in more critical situations, having models that are not resistant to adversarial examples could result in catastrophic effects.
+Apparently, the reason behind this is the linearity within the functions hidden in these networks.
+So switching to a more non-linear model, such as RBF networks, could solve the problem.
 Another workaround could be to train the ANNs including adversarial examples.

-Whatever the solution, it should be clear that one should test twice, and deploy once, adapting the old woodworker’s adage.
+To borrow a phrase from carpenters, "Measure twice, cut once."
+We should also remember that whatever the solution, it should be clear that one should test twice, and deploy once.

 with an itch for CS